 V-Belt Product Types

-There are a number of possible types of V-belts available
+There are a number of possible types of belts available shown in the V-belt size chart

 - Light Duty - Suitable for light duty applications normally using fractional horsepower motors